 (ii) a water entitlement,

-to the Commission; and
+to the Minister; and

-(b) the Commission is to pay an agreed amount to the licensee as consideration for the transfer.
+(b) the Minister is to pay an agreed amount to the licensee as consideration for the transfer.

 (3) An agreement under subclause (2) may also contain provisions incidental and supplementary to the matters mentioned in that subclause.

-(4) Where a person is noted on the register referred to in section 26GZI as having a security interest (as defined in Part III Division 3E) in a licence, the Commission must not enter into an agreement under subclause (2) in respect of the licence without the written consent of that person.
+(4) Where a person is noted on the register referred to in section 26GZI as having a security interest (as defined in Part III Division 3E) in a licence, the Minister must not enter into an agreement under subclause (2) in respect of the licence without the written consent of that person.

 [Clause 38 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+97 and 101(3).]

 Division 9 — Compensation